This post originally published on my personal blog here.

 Recursion or iteration are fundamental to programming languages.
 Languages without them are hobbled in their expressive power.
 Languages with restricted implementations of them can prevent the description of efficient computation.
 Languages either without, or with only limited forms, prevent their users from applying the full force of computer science.

-I spent a fair few years needling folks in the Big Data and Dabatases spaces, pitting my laptop against their large and powerful computers.
+I spent a fair few years needling folks in the Big Data and Databases spaces, pitting my laptop against their large and powerful computers.
 The secret (shhh!) was that I had access to more computer science than they did.
 Differential dataflow could express algorithms that they could not (or did not, because of pain).
 Perhaps their systems could, with human effort, effect the same computation, but why use a system or language that makes computer science hard?

 Example 1: Undirected Connectivity